Point Dume: Filming location

 With its close proximity to the United States' film and television industry's center, Point Dume's Westward Beach continues to be a popular filming location for films, television, advertisements, and videos, appearing frequently whenever a beach scene is needed.

 Jackie Treehorn's beach party in The Big Lebowski was filmed near the cliff face.

 Important scenes in the Planet of the Apes series were filmed at Point Dume's Westward Beach.

 The 1974 cult horror film Messiah of Evil was set in and shot on location in Point Dume.

 In the Iron Man films set in the Marvel Cinematic Universe, the protagonist Tony Stark's huge seaside mansion was set on Point Dume at the edge of a cliff overlooking the Pacific Ocean, and was given the fictional address of 10880 Malibu Point, 90265.
 The interior shots were filmed on real sets, but the mansion itself is fictional, instead being created as a 3D model and digitally placed on the cliffs in post-production; Point Dume is a protected area, so construction on its cliffs is strictly prohibited.

 The ashes of American horror movie actor Vincent Price were scattered here in 1993.

 The music video "Sandcastles in the Sand" for the TV show How I Met Your Mother was filmed on Point Dume State Beach.

 The season 3 finale of Angel was set on cliffs above Point Dume State Beach, but was filmed to the west at Leo Carrillo State Park.

 The TV series Son of the Beach was frequently filmed on Point Dume State Beach.

 An episode of the television series Modern Family was filmed on Point Dume State Beach.

 The pilot episode of I Dream of Jeannie was filmed at Point Dume, which served as the deserted South Pacific island where astronaut Tony Nelson's (Larry Hagman) capsule washed ashore and he released Jeannie (Barbara Eden) from 2,000 years of imprisonment.

 The wedding in the season 2 finale of Chuck was filmed on Point Dume State Beach.

 The season 1 episode "Dominoes" of the television series Scorpion was mostly set at Point Dume.

 In 1984 and 1988, Point Dume stood in for Stefano DiMera's underground cliff base on the daytime drama Days of Our Lives.

 In season 2 of The Last Man on Earth, the home in Malibu where the characters live is (fictitiously) set on Point Dume.

 Point Dume was featured in season 5 episode 8 of Baywatch when two contestants have to be rescued by Matt Brody.

 For the film 2017 Dunkirk, Fionn Whitehead and Harry Styles underwent training sessions at Point Dume to enable them to become acclimatized to the cold water scenes.

+It was used in the Power Rangers franchise for multiple seasons, most notably where the Time Ship lands in Power Rangers Time Force.